ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 ### Read-only Replica Users and Privileges
 {: #read-only-replica-users-privileges}

-- Any user on the leader, even ones present before read-only replica provision, can log in to and run reads on a read-only replica with the same privileges to objects that they have on the leader.
+- Any user on the source DB instance, even ones present before read-only replica provision, can log in to and run reads on a read-only replica with the same privileges to objects that they have on the source DB instance.

-- If you have more than one read-only replica that is attached to a leader, a user that is created on the leader is also created on all of the other read-only replicas.
+- If you have more than one read-only replica that is attached to a source DB instance, a user that is created on the source is also created on all of the other read-only replicas.

-- Users that are created on the leader persist on the read-only replica when it is promoted to a stand-alone deployment, including the `admin` user.
-When the read-only replica is promoted the users and privileges for all users on the leader are transferred to the promoted deployment.
+- Users that are created on the source DB instance persist on the read-only replica when it is promoted to a stand-alone deployment, including the `admin` user.
+When the read-only replica is promoted, the users and privileges for all users on the source DB instance are transferred to the promoted deployment.

 - Write operations on the read-only replica for all users are not filtered or rejected, but fail at the database level.

-You can also create users with access to the read-only replica and no access to the leader from the read-only replica.
-If you have more than one read-only replica that is attached to a leader, a user that is created on any one of the read-only replicas is also created on all of the other read-only replicas.
+You can also create users with access to the read-only replica and no access to the source DB instance from the read-only replica.
+If you have more than one read-only replica that is attached to a source DB instance, a user that is created on any one of the read-only replicas is also created on all of the other read-only replicas.

 Read-only replica users who are created on a read-only replica are able connect to the replicas and run reads.
-Read-only replica users are not able to connect and run operations on the leader.
+Read-only replica users are not able to connect and run operations on the source DB instance.
 They also do not persist when a read-only replica is promoted to a stand-alone deployment.

-Read-only replica created users are assigned privileges by the leader, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
-They have access to all of the objects that are created by other members of this group, including any users on the leader that were created through _Service Credentials_, the CLI, or the API.
+Read-only replica created users are assigned privileges by the source DB instance, and are assigned the `ibm-cloud-base-user-ro` role, and are members of the `ibm-cloud-base-user` group.
+They have access to all of the objects that are created by other members of this group, including any users on the source DB instance that were created through _Service Credentials_, the CLI, or the API.
 Consistent with privileges of the `ibm-cloud-base-user`, a read-only replica created user does not have access to objects created by the admin user, or other users created through `mysql`.
 For more information, see the [MySQL Roles and Privileges](/docs/databases-for-mysql?topic=databases-for-mysql-user-management) page.

 ## Resyncing a Read-only Replica
 {: #read-only-replica-resyncing}

 If you need to resync a read-only replica, click the **Resync Read-Only Replica** button.
 Resyncing is a disruptive operation and performing a resync tears down and rebuilds the data in the read-only replica.
 The read-only replica is not able to perform any other operations or run any queries while a resync is running.
-Queries are not rerouted to the leader, so any connections to the read-only replica fail until it is finished resyncing.
+Queries are not rerouted to the source DB instance, so any connections to the read-only replica fail until it is finished resyncing.

 The amount of time it takes to resync a read-only replica varies, but the process can be very long running.
 {: .tip}